wazuh/wazuh-documentation/source/proof-of-concept-guide/integrate-osquery.rst

 Osquery integration
 ===================

 Wazuh agent can be integrated with Osquery, making it easy to capture additional information from the endpoint.
-This can be useful for telemetry and threat hinging.
+This integration can be helpful for telemetry and threat hinging.

 More information about using Osquery with Wazuh can be found in the :ref:`Osquery <osquery>` section of our documentation.